happilymarrieddad/mysql-clusterfarm/Readme.md

 ``` sh
 $ npm install mysql-clusterfarm
 ```

+Check the 'Basic Usage' for information on how to add servers to the cluster

- After following the steps below, all you have to do is the following
+ All you have to do is the following
  ``` sh
  cluster.query('SELECT some_column FROM some_table',function(err,rows) {  })
  ```